 Mary Elizabeth Cantú, Executive Director.
 As a child, Mary Elizabeth Cantú dreamt of being Indiana Jones.
 Cantú (MA, Art Education) is a native San Antonian and has worked in the fields of arts, education and culture in San Antonio for over 15 years.
 In 2013 she became a national Reuse Institute Master Reuser—the first and only in San Antonio.
 The St. Mary’s University (San Antonio, TX) Art of Peace Award was presented to Cantú in 2016.
 Community engagement, art, education and green living have always been important to Cantú.
 In 2021 she transformed Spare Parts from a volunteer effort to a full-time organization.

-Jennifer Herrera, Vice President, is a native San Antonian and has worked in the non-profit field for nearly ten years, where she has specialized in public relations, social media and community engagement efforts.
+Jennifer Herrera, President, is a native San Antonian and has worked in the non-profit field for nearly ten years, where she has specialized in public relations, social media and community engagement efforts.
 She earned bachelor degrees in Communication Arts (with a focus in journalism) and English from Our Lady of the Lake University.
 She graduated from Our Lady of the Lake University with a Master of Science in Nonprofit Management.
 Jennifer was a National Association of Latino Arts and Cultures (NALAC) 2017 Fellow.
 She enjoys tackling various DIY projects (she and her husband founded Make San Antonio, a creative hub for makers of all ages), writing and volunteering.
 Naturally, Jennifer holds a passion for bringing communities together in interesting ways.
 This explains her interest in supporting Spare Parts.
 Through art and environmental accountability, Spare Parts is creating something unseen in San Antonio.
 Spare Parts is helping guide the young and the young at heart to turning everyday objects into art.

-Michelle Garza Treviño, Secretary, was born and raised in San Antonio.
+Michelle Garza Treviño, Vice President, was born and raised in San Antonio.
 Treviño has been interested in art since she was a child growing up on the south side of town.
 Upon graduating high school she married and started a family.
 Her husband was active duty military and through their travels she was fortunate enough to visit many museums and galleries across the United States.
 When her husband was given an honorable discharge from active duty they returned to San Antonio, with their two sons, where she began studying art full time.
 She studied fine arts at the University of Texas at San Antonio and graduated in 2013 with a teacher certification and summa cum laude honors.
 She graduated from Our Lady of the Lake University with a Master of Science in Nonprofit Management.
 Since graduating from OLLU, she has been working in the Education Department at the San Antonio Museum of Art.
 Michelle values reuse education through art because not only is she an advocate for underprivileged children but also for the environment.
 Treviño attributes her success and happiness to the unwavering support she has received from her husband, two sons and close family.

 educating, inspiring and connecting with her students to insure growth, foundational art skills and social emotional learning.